ly-web/appweb7/doc/licenses/dtoa-license.md

 Dtoa License
+===

-Used in the Number class.
+The Dtoa module is Used in the Ejscript Number class.

 The author of this software is David M. Gay.
 Copyright (c) 1991, 2000, 2001 by Lucent Technologies.